gallettilance/gallettilance.github.io/assignments/assignment0.md

 ---

 # GIT Instructions
-### Please read these assignment instructions in its entirety very carefully before starting it!
+### Please read these assignment instructions in their entirety very carefully before starting it!
 ## 1. Set Up Your GitHub Repository:
 - Create a new repository on GitHub named `username.github.io`, where `username` is your GitHub username.
 - This repository will host your personal website.